 What if I fail the real estate exam?

-You can always re-take the real estate exam, and many people do.
+You can always retake the real estate exam, and many people do.
 The first-time pass rates for real estate exams are generally around the 60% mark, which means there are plenty of people who need to take it again.

 Those who don’t pass will receive a score report with diagnostic information to guide their study time for the retake.
 Test takers who pass one section of the exam and fail the other only need to retake the failed portion of the exam.
+You’ll need to wait 24 hours after failing an exam before scheduling a retake.

 What if I have a license in another state?

-Sometimes states have an agreement that allows the holder of one real estate license in one state to become an agent in another state without having to take the same classes or exams.
+Sometimes states have an agreement that allows the holder of a real estate license in one state to become an agent in another state without having to take the same classes or exams.
 This is called license reciprocity.

 On the other hand, if you have your real estate license in Utah, you can work as an agent in one of these states without going through the entire licensing process: